The Neopian Stock Market

-Sell - clicking on this little triangle opens up the option to sell those stocks, I'll get to this part later.
+- Sell: Clicking on this little triangle opens up the option to sell those stocks

-Quantity - how many of that type of stock you currently own.
+- Quantity: How many of that company's stock you currently own.

-How Much You Paid - self-explanatory, but crucial to obtaining the avatar! (see below)
+- How Much You Paid: Self-explanatory, but crucial to obtaining the avatar!

-Change - how much the stock has fluctuated since you purchased them.
+- Change Since Buying: How much the stock has changed since you purchased them.
 As before, green indicates an increase and red indicates a decrease.

-You will want to pay particular attention to the last column as ultimately this will determine whether or not you want to sell your stocks.
-How long you wait is entirely up to you, though I would recommend waiting until you get a 100% or more increase on your original investment before selling.
+You will want to pay particular attention to the current price, as ultimately this will determine whether or not you want to sell your stocks.
+How long you wait is entirely up to you, though most players choose to sell at 60.
 It's a good idea to set yourself a cut-off point and stick to it.
-If you would rather have the Neopoints as quickly as possible then you might decide to sell off stocks once they reach a 50% increase, or even lower if you are really impatient. :P The only "wrong" time to sell is when your stocks are in the red, so you would be making a loss.
+If you would rather have the Neopoints as quickly as possible then you might decide to sell off stocks once they reach 30, or even lower if you are really impatient.
+The only "wrong" time to sell is when your stocks are in the red, so you would be making a loss.
 It may seem like the best option to cut your losses and sell up before you lose even more money but hang in there, in time they will slowly start to rise again.

-When your stocks reach that "magic number" and you want to sell them, it's time to pay Nigel the Chia a visit (yes, I'm afraid you have to, if his hairpiece freaks you out that much just try not to look at it).
+When your stocks reach that "magic number" and you want to sell them, it's time to pay Nigel the Chia a visit.
 On the portfolio page, click the little triangle to the left of the icon on the stocks you want to sell.
 You will then get a little drop down menu asking you how much of the quantity you want to cash in.

-Each batch of stocks you bought will be grouped separately, along with the individual prices of each set when you bought them (in case you bought some priced at 15NP and some priced at 30NP or something, but you're not going to do that now, are you? :P) and the respective increase/decrease in value.
-You can choose to sell all of them at once but some people prefer to hold back a hundred or so, just in case the value suddenly rockets up; they don't want to take the risk with large amounts of Neopoints but don't mind risking a few thousand.
+Each batch of stocks you bought will be grouped separately, along with the individual prices of each set when you bought them and the respective increase/decrease in value.
+You can choose to sell all of them at once, or you can hold back some number just in case the value rockets up further.
 Yet again, it is entirely up to you how many or how few you choose to sell and when you choose to sell them.
-However, in order to sell your stocks, you have to pay Nigel a handling fee of 20NP.
-He isn't a ruthless business man, however, and you can sell as many batches of stock as you like from as many different companies as you like at the same time and he will only charge you the single fee of 20NP.
+When you sell your stocks, you have to pay Nigel a handling fee of 20NP, however, and you can sell as many batches of stock as you like from as many different companies as you like at the same time and he will only charge you the single fee of 20NP.

 The Stock Market Boon